Skip to content

 2. Select Advanced Custom(Blivet-GUI) under Storage Configuration.

-3. Create partitions and devices:
+3. Create the following partitions and devices:

 mount point: /boot/efi